 Gaining exclusive rights to the dating event and its participants, I filmed without a crew, aiming to develop easygoing, personal relationships with the speed daters, to follow their everyday routines and allow candid stories to emerge.
 I listened both for humor and confessional poignance, and discovered a wide-ranging narrative told through an ensemble of voices.
 In the end, I was amazed by how this group of conventional 70- to 90-year-olds, from the generation before baby boomers, opened up so willingly.

 By attracting a wide audience with the humorous premise of ‘grandparents going speed dating’, THE AGE OF LOVE becomes provocative entertainment that also addresses many societies’ most insidious misconception of aging—that the emotional needs of all older adults are similar and self-evident, focused on health and financial concerns and largely unrelated to those of younger generations.

 On the contrary, as we watch these seniors navigate the comedy and drama of dating, their actions and emotions combine into something much deeper—revealing how the desire to love and be loved not only connects hearts of young and old, but, more unexpectedly, remains just as confounding, nerve-wracking and rewarding at any stage in life.

 We’re all destined to age, and the aged were all once young.
 As an unmarried filmmaker somewhere in the middle, this project represents, in many ways, my own journey to understanding love and relationships.
-The key for me, and, hopefully for all audiences, is that this story lets us meet characters we thought we knew, but in their own space and in their own words, without assumption or judgment—introducing new voices to mainstream media that cannot be easily categorized or dismissed.
+The key for me, and hopefully for all audiences, is that this story lets us meet characters we thought we knew, but in their own space and in their own words, without assumption or judgment—introducing new voices to mainstream media that cannot be easily categorized or ignored.